VoodooI2C/VoodooI2C/README.md

 # Supported Devices
 The following devices are confirmed to work with the current iteration of VoodooI2C

-* Synaptics 7500 Clearpad touchscreen
+* Synaptics 7500 Clearpad touchscreen (Dell Venue Pro 11) - only partially
-* Atmel 1000 touchscreen
+* Atmel 1000 touchscreen (Dell XPS 12)

-Support for the Surface Pro 3 touchscreen is more than likely guaranteed (we have not yet been able to test it)
+* NTRG 0001 touchscreen (Surface Pro 3)

 # Helping out and testing